Van Gogh painting stolen from Dutch museum during coronavirus shutdown

-Thieves stole a painting by Vincent van Gogh overnight from the Singer Laren Museum in the Netherlands, its director said on Monday.
+Thieves stole a painting by Dutch master Vincent van Gogh overnight from the Netherlands' Singer Laren Museum, currently closed to the public because of the coronavirus, its director said on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)